Ultimate Guide: Average Cost Of Living In London & How To Survive

 A film ticket in the US is pretty much the same price as in London (£9 = 11.50 USD).
 A latte for £3.48 is pretty much the same as your daily $5 Starbucks.

-Cost of Living in London per Month: Tips for Calculating Expenses
+✅ Tips for Calculating Expenses

-The biggest takeaway here is: what do you want your London life to look like?
+- Figure out what you want your London life to look like.
 Are you moving to London to experience all the best restaurants, clubs, activities, and culture?
 Factor that into your budget.
+Are you moving here for easy access to travel the rest of Europe?
+Factor it into your budget.

 The Average Cost of Living in London: Final Thoughts